keeeenion/blck-token/README.md

 The token is both burnable and mintable by the owner wallet (Ask Peep for the private key, it's in 1pass).
 Minting can be disabled, but that can not be undone.

-Interacting with the token is eased by "Remix" - and online tool for interacting with Ethereum networks.
-It can be accessed [here][remix].
+Interacting with the token is eased by "[Remix][remix]" - and online tool for interacting with Ethereum networks.
 [Metamask][metamask] (or any web3 injected) can be used to broadcast the transactions.

 ## Remix instructions
 First copy the source code (blck.sol) into the editor on the left.
 Should compile okey (few warning may pop up).